DaveMon79/Hide-your-digits/README.md

 # Hide your digits - Generate password

 I was tasked with creating a random password generator.
-As part of the task i was supplied with functional HTML and CSS code, and partial Javascript code, which we had to build on to make the password generator functional.
+As part of the task i was supplied with functional HTML and CSS code, and partial Javascript code which we had to build on to make the password generator functional.

 # Actions taken